Your rights under the Equality Act 2010

 The Equality Act became law in 2010.
-It covers everyone in Britain and protects people from discrimination, harassment and/or victimisation.
+It covers everyone in Britain and protects people from discrimination, harassment and victimisation.

 Who is protected by the Equality Act?

 Everyone in Britain is protected.
-This is because the Act protects people against discrimination because of the protected characteristics that we all have.
-Under the Act, there are nine protected characteristics:
+This is because the Equality Act protects people against discrimination because of the protected characteristics that we all have.
+Under the Equality Act, there are nine protected characteristics:

 Situations in which you are protected from discrimination